UNCG-CSE/SteamConnect/README.md

 **CSC 495-01 Data Science Fall 2017**

 ## Goal
 The overall goal of SteamConnect will be to examien and analyze Steam data gathered through various data sets and compare them to determine what genres or categories of games are more successful than others and why.
-This analysis will be done with mainly two major sources within Steam: early access games and Steam's review system.
-Using these two, we will be able to answer questions regarding the success or failure of early access and standard release games and hopefully pinpoint the reasons behind either.
+This analysis will be done with mainly three major sources within Steam: early access game data, Steam's review system and the Steam Web API.
+Using these three, we will be able to answer questions regarding the success or failure of early access and standard release games and hopefully pinpoint the reasons behind either.

+**Null Hypothesis:** There is no difference between the scores of early access games and games that have been fully released.

 #### Early Access Games
 SteamConnect will examine game applications listen on Steam as early access games and analyze data for each.
 Early access games have a somewhat negative reputation in the gaming community, as it is easy for developers to simply drop development on an early access game, leaving users with a permanently unfinished game.
 Our analysis will look at tags and genres of each early access game, overall and recent reviews, updates and so on.
 This information will be useful in finding what types of early access games are successful in comparison to others.